Get Ready to File!

 Fairfield, CT 06824

-For tax help from VITA in other cities and towns, visit the CT Department of Revenue services tax assistance page.
+For free tax help at other locations near Fairfield, visit the CT Department of Revenue services tax assistance page.